chrisism/script.ael.nvgamestream/README.md

 # Advanced Kodi Launcher : Nvidia Gamestream plugin

-Nvidia Gamestream plugin for AKL
+Nvidia Gamestream plugin for AKL which enables you to scan the games available in your Gamestream library and launch them from AKL.

 | Release | Status |
 |----|----|